Gaeun0321/Gaeun0321/README.md

-- 👋 Hi, I’m Gaeun.
-I'm a beginner.
+- 👋 Hi, I'm a beginner.
 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning HTML, CSS and JS.
 - 📫 How to reach me? gaeun0321@gmail.com